Shubhr457/Backend-App-shortenURL/README.md

-# Shorten URL - Backend Application
+# Shorten URL - Backend and Frontend Application

 ## Project Description

-Shorten URL is a backend application designed to shorten long URLs and provide analytics to track the number of clicks on the shortened URLs.
-This application is built using Node.js, Express.js, Mongoose, MongoDB Compass, and Postman.
+Shorten URL is a full-stack application designed to shorten long URLs and provide analytics to track the number of clicks on the shortened URLs.
+This application is built using Node.js, Express.js, Mongoose, MongoDB Compass, EJS, and Postman.

 ## Features

 - **URL Shortening**: Convert long URLs into shorter, more manageable links.
 - **Click Analytics**: Track the number of clicks on each shortened URL to provide insights into link performance.
+- **Frontend Interface**: User-friendly interface to shorten URLs and view analytics.

 ## Technologies Used